timescale/docs/cloud/cloud-multi-node.md

-# Setting up TimescaleDB 2.0 multi-node on Timescale Forge
+# Setting up TimescaleDB 2.0 multi-node on Timescale Cloud
 TimescaleDB 2.0 [introduces a number of new features][changes-in-tsdb2] to supercharge time-series data even further.
 One of the most anticipated new features is what we call **multi-node** - the ability to create a cluster of TimescaleDB instances to scale both reads and writes.

-In this How To, we’ll show you how to create a multi-node cluster in your Timescale Forge account using TimescaleDB 2.0.
+In this How To, we’ll show you how to create a multi-node cluster in your Timescale Cloud account using TimescaleDB 2.0.

-This document details a "do-it-yourself" (DIY) multi-node experience on Forge.
+This document details a "do-it-yourself" (DIY) multi-node experience on Cloud.
-In the future, we will offer a seamless point-and-click multi-node experience within the Timescale Forge console UI, but we wanted to provide a way for users to setup and test this feature before that interface is available.
+In the future, we will offer a seamless point-and-click multi-node experience within the Timescale Cloud console UI, but we wanted to provide a way for users to setup and test this feature before that interface is available.

-If you’re ready to set up a TimescaleDB multi-node cluster as part of your Timescale Forge account, continue on!
-If you want to follow along but don't yet have a Timescale Forge account, [sign-up today for a 100% free, 30-day trial][sign-up]!
+If you’re ready to set up a TimescaleDB multi-node cluster as part of your Timescale Cloud account, continue on!
+If you want to follow along but don't yet have a Timescale Cloud account, [sign-up today for a 100% free, 30-day trial][sign-up]!

 ## Overview of multi-node setup
-Multi-node clusters consist of at least two or more TimescaleDB instances (called **Services** in Timescale Forge).
+Multi-node clusters consist of at least two or more TimescaleDB instances (called **Services** in Timescale Cloud).
 Each cluster has one access node (AN) and one or more data nodes (DN).
 As outlined in our [architecture blog posts][distributed-architechture], the access node is intended to be the only TimescaleDB instance that you or your applications